tomsWebConsulting/twcsl/Add Category Attribute to a Store Category Page/README.md

 * Add code from file **[add category attribute to a store category page.html][3]** to Store Settings > Advanced > Page Header Code Injection for the store page.
+Refer to [Per-page code injection][4] for details.

-Please see [per-page code injection][4].
-Read the code for any instructions within.
+* Read the code for any instructions within.

 ## Make a Donation